Clocks, Calendars, Coordinates, Orbits (2024). 4 Classes.

 Reduced tuition of $50/$60(non-members)

-The measurements of time in clocks has astronomy roots.
-Historically, calendar dates were particularly complex to fix in all cultures because the Earth, moon, and sun have revolution rates that are not simple multiples.
+The measurements of time by clocks and calendars has roots in astronomy.
+Historically, calendar dates were complex to fix in all cultures because the Earth, moon, and sun have revolution rates that are not simple multiples of one another.
 Objects in the sky and in space are assigned coordinates using different systems.
-These coordinates are vital to determining and specifying the motions and orbits of space objects.
+These coordinates are vital to determining and specifying the exact positions, motions, and orbits of space objects.
 It takes six parameters to specify an orbit.
 We explore these themes.

 June 12- Measuring time